xC0dex/APIWeaver/README.md

 APIWeaver is a full-featured, lightweight and fast library for OpenAPI support in .NET.

 ## Work in progress
 This project is currently under active development.
-Any kind of contribution is highly welcome!
+Any kind of contribution is highly appreciated!